kaist-cp/helpdesk/README.md

 To be productive, we need to keep the former to the minimum and control the latter to the appropriate amount.
 (The meaning of "the appropriate amount" constitutes a researcher's character; at first, please follow Jeehoon's taste.)

-So the goal of lab management aims to minimize the unnecessary uncertainty.
-To achieve this, this lab enforces a small number of rules on communication.
+To minimize the unnecessary uncertainty, this lab enforces a small number of rules on communication.
 Rules are good at minimizing confusions.
 For example, is it okay to mention someone in chatting applications during night time?
-People have vastly different opinion on this, possibly confusing unnecessary tension among them, so we want to *define* whether it's acceptable or rude in a rule.
+People have vastly different opinion on this, possibly causing unnecessary tension among them, so we want to *define* whether it's acceptable or rude in a rule.
-(FYI, we allow night-time mentions, but you don't need to react to them.)
+(FYI, we allow night-time mentions, but you're required to react to them only in work hours.)
 On the other hand, rules are hard to follow if there are so many.
 So we want to keep the number of rules as low as possible.